 I turn to Charls.
 “Yah, I guess I did like it at first, but I just can’t be a part of all the cattiness.
 I just can’t deal with it.
 Still, it does kind of suck to hear that every sorority pretty much hates me.”

-“Well then it’s their loss,” Charls says, and smiles.
-“Because I happen to think you are pretty amazing.”
+“Well then it’s their loss,” says Charls, “Because I happen to think you are pretty amazing.”

 I blush slightly and line up for another shot.
 “Right back at you.”